cannabis plant in soil - When To Transplant Cannabis

 2. Preventing Root Bound Conditions

-Neglecting transplanting can cause cannabis plants to become root bound, with tangled roots hindering nutrient uptake and water absorption, impacting overall health.
-The cramped root system also makes the plants more susceptible to diseases and pests, as the tightly packed roots create a conducive environment for these issues.
-Transplanting is crucial to prevent these problems and ensure the optimal growth and vitality of cannabis plants.
+The cramped root system makes plants more susceptible to disease and pests, as highlighted in this guide from agri.nv.gov on Hemp and Cannabis Diseases.
+Tightly packed roots create an environment conducive to these issues.
+Transplanting is crucial to prevent such problems and ensure the optimal growth and vitality of cannabis plants.

 3. Increased Nutrient Uptake